xabk/unreal-po-spec/README.md

 Unreal isn't using `#|` comments but in Unreal POs, strings can be identified by the contents of `msgctxt` only since `msgctxt` contains a *unique* combination of Unreal namespace and key for that string.
 It should be unique within the file, it's a malformed file that shouldn't be accepted (and it's an error for Unreal Editor as well).

-The tool that supports Unreal PO should use `msgctxt` as a unique ID of a string, and `msgstr` as its source and source only.
+The tool that supports Unreal PO should use `msgctxt` as a unique ID of a string, and `msgid` as its source and source only.
 So when a file is updated and the source changes for a string, it should treat this as an edit operation.

 ## Source References